dudzmiko/dudzmiko/README.md

 I am 19 years old, passionate about programming and electronics.

 Currently, my work consists of R&D of software responsible for real-time image processing.
+Previously, I created and developed web applications responsible for remote management of fire and alarm systems.

 In my spare time, I do web development and learn how to develop mobile applications.

 The words that describe me are young, ambitious programmer-fanatic who is constantly learning new things.